psupra22/psupra22/README.md

 # ⏾ Platon Supranovich
-- 🎓 Computer Science Student at the [University of Massachuetts Lowell](https://www.uml.edu/)
+- 🎓 Computer Science Student at the [University of Massachusetts Lowell](https://www.uml.edu/)
 - 🌐 Interested in Full-Stack Development and Software Engineering

 ## 💻 Tech Stack: